 She knew she needed more work and more clarity, but wasn’t sure how to get there.

-Her plot had big events that marked her protagonist’s journey, yet felt disjointed because there were no events to tie these bigger events together.
+Her plot had big events that marked her protagonist’s journey, yet felt disjointed because nothing tied the bigger events together.

-Sonee looked at her work and felt frustrated, with thoughts of dropping the piece all together.
+Sonee looked at her work and felt frustrated, and considered dropping the piece all together.

 Sonee knew she had a story worth telling, but didn’t have the tools to express her writing the way she wanted.
 Reluctant to give the story up, she tried out some resources.

-She initially turned to beta readers that offered unhelpful, conflicting feedback.
-Afterwards Sonee decided she had had enough.
+She initially turned to beta readers that provided unhelpful, conflicting feedback.
+Afterwards, Sonee decided she had had enough.

 She decided to reach out to me.